-Back in January 2019, the mission to move GBH and its vast stock from Devon up to our warehouse in Malvern began.
-Brian Hayes, who founded GBH over 25 years ago, had been keeping his collection of new-old stock of pistons, ring gears, bearings, crankshafts, oil seals, gasket kits and much more at his place in Devon.
+In January 2019, we began the relocation of GBH from Devon up to Malvern.
+Brian Hayes, who founded GBH over 25 years ago, had amassed a huge collection of engine spares including pistons, ring gears, bearings, crankshafts, oil seals, gasket kits and much more.

 Each year, the Rolls-Royce and Bentley Enthusiast Club hosts their annual rally at Burghley House.
 This year we had the opportunity to have a trade stand there, get the new gazebo out, and meet some of our customers in person.
 But, perhaps more interestingly, it gave us a chance to check out some of the finest kept vintage Rolls-Royce and Bentley vehicles in the world attending the concours event.
 Below are some of our favourite pictures taken.